JaydenXsoe/JaydenXsoe.github.io/_posts/2025-05-20-AGI-Alignment-and-Human-Resilience.md

 The creative and academic cultures of humanity have given rise to many displays of these concepts in the forms of books, movies, animes, research, podcasts... the list goes on -- the abundance is real.

 NOTE: Build a list of creative works
-A curated list from my own interests includes:
+A curated list from my own interests include:

 Books:
 Brave New World by Aldous Huxley,